If you have a lower-than-ideal credit score and are looking to open a new credit card account, you may quickly hit a

-Once you are approved for an account, you’ll immediately be charged an $89 processing fee.
+Once you are approved for an account, you’ll immediately be charged a processing fee.
 This must be paid before the account is actually opened and active.

-Then, with the first billing cycle, you’ll also be charged your first annual fee of $75.
-Beginning with year two, this fee drops to $48 annually.
-Note that this means the credit limit during your first month of holding the card is actually $225 ($300 minus $75).
+Then, with the first billing cycle, you’ll also be charged your first annual fee.
+Beginning with year two, this fee drops.

 You won’t have to pay any monthly fees for the first year as an introductory rate.
-However, each year after that will bring with it a monthly fee of $6.25.
-This adds up to $75 a year on top of the annual fee, so it’s certainly not insignificant.
+However, each year after that will bring with it a monthly fee.
+This adds up on top of the annual fee, so it’s certainly not insignificant.

 APR and Cash Advances

 The interest rate on the Total Visa® card is also notable, making it a poor card choice if you plan to carry a balance at any point.

-The APR for both purchases and cash advances is 29.99%.
+The APR for both purchases and cash advances is high.
 If you don’t pay off your balance in full by the due date each billing cycle, you’ll be tacking on a hefty interest charge.

 For the first year, you won’t have to pay a cash advance fee.
-Beginning with year two, though, the fee will be either $5 or 5%, whichever is greater.
+Beginning with year two, though, you will.

 The Total Visa® Credit Card has a few other fees of which you should be aware.

-If you want a second card, you’ll pay $29 for it.
+If you want a second card, you’ll pay for it.
 This fee will be charged the first time you request an additional card, and every year thereafter.
-Keep in mind that if you order an additional card when you first open the account, your initial credit limit will drop to $196 ($300 minus $75 annual fee minus $29 additional card fee).
+Keep in mind that if you order an additional card when you first open the account, your initial credit limit will drop.